Jared-Godar/codeup_notes/Fundamentals/sql_notes.md

 >`SELECT DISTINCT column1`
 >`FROM table_name;`

+- Can only use once

+>`SELECT DISTINCT *`
+with unique primary key, still gives you everything

+If you just want to see a certain number of records you can add

+>`LIMIT n` where n = number of records
+>`LIMIT 5`

+- SQL doesn't care about lines or spaces or tabs, but format for readability / break things up

+-

 ### Where Clause

 `WHERE` allows you to specify a condition that must be true for a given row to be displayed.
 The basic syntax looks like: